olayodepossible/shopping-Mall-Microservice/README.md

-How to run the archtecture:
+How to run the architecture:

-1. Run all the Microservices in IntelliJ, 11 of them.
-And open Eureka in browser to see which one is running: http://localhost:8761
+1. Run all the Microservices in any IDE of your choice.
+And open Eureka in browser to monitor the running status of each services: http://localhost:8761

-2. Create Mongo DB (MngoDb compass) for each Microservices (5): productServiceDB, customerServiceDB, shoppingServiceCommandDB, shoppingServiceQueryDB, 		orderServiceDB
+2. Create Mongo DB (MngoDb compass) for each Microservices (5): productServiceDB, customerServiceDB, shoppingServiceCommandDB, shoppingServiceQueryDB, orderServiceDB and vendorServiceDB

 3. Install Kafka from the internet and navigate to the folder:
 	How to start Kafka